 |Photo by Derek Smith|

-What hasn’t change is the focus on carb-conscious eating and most recipes you’ll find here are low-carb, gluten-free and South Beach Diet friendly and some are Keto, dairy-free, Paleo, Whole 30, and vegetarian or vegan.
+What hasn’t change is the focus on carb-conscious eating and most recipes you’ll find here are low-carb and gluten-free, many are original South Beach Diet friendly and some are Keto, dairy-free, Paleo, Whole 30, and vegetarian or vegan.
 (If you’re following a certain way of eating you can use the Diet Type Index to see what recipes I have for your particular way of eating.
 There are also orange diet-type tags at the top of each recipe showing which diets I feel that recipe is suitable for.)

 Support for the South Beach Diet: